Sonoran-Software/Sonoran-Radio-Docs/tutorials/install-plugin.md

 ### Auto-update

 When a new update for Sonoran Radio is detected, the plugin will automatically prompt you saying that there is a new update.
 It is recommended that you install the update ASAP as it can include critical bug fixes.

+### Canary Builds

+If you wish to receive early-access updates while helping make Sonoran Radio more stable, you can enable `Canary Builds` in the Settings menu.
+These builds are not guaranteed to be stable.

 ### C++ Redistributable
 Some users may be missing a required C++ redistributable on their PC.